MicrosoftDocs/entra-docs/docs/identity/devices/device-join-microsoft-entra-company-portal.md

     :::image type="content" source="media/device-registration-macos-platform-single-sign-on/platform-single-sign-on-enter-pin.png" alt-text="Screenshot of the Platform SSO pin entry window.":::

-1. You can now use PSSO to access Microsoft app resources, and unlock the device with the smart card pin.
+1. You can now unlock the device with the smart card pin.
 You'll need to use the local password to log in after a reboot to unlock the keychain access.

 ### [Password](#tab/password)